The Future of Leadership

 Duration: 2 hours

-Boundary-pushing authors of bestselling book Slay in Your Lane, Yomi Adegoke and Elizabeth Uviebinene will talk about what the future of leadership looks like to them.
-You’ll then have the opportunity to network with Yomi and Elizabeth and senior leaders from CMI’s network.
+Boundary-pushing authors of best-selling book Slay in Your Lane, Yomi Adegoke and Elizabeth Uviebinene will talk about what the future of leadership looks like to them.
+You’ll then have the opportunity to network with the speakers and senior leaders from CMI’s network.
 There’ll be practical tips to take away so you have the tools to make the maximum impact in your early career.
+The event will be hosted by Buzz Feed’s news editor Elizabeth Pears.

 Yomi Adegoke is the co-author of Slay in your Lane, the critically acclaimed bestselling guide to life for black women and a multi-award winning journalist and author.
 She has worked at ITN, Channel 4 News and has freelanced for Vogue, Elle, and the Independent amongst others.
 She is the women’s columnist at the Guardian, has a fortnightly column at Metro and a monthly column at the i Paper.
 Last year she was listed as one of the most influential people in London by the Evening Standard; awarded Journalist of the Year 2018 by the Women In Africa awards and named a ‘Future Shaper’ by Marie Claire.